aruntemme/flutchat/README.md

 For help getting started with Flutter, check [online documentation](https://flutter.dev/docs), which offers great tutorials, samples, guidance on mobile development, and a full API reference.

+## Give a star ⭐ if you like ♥ the project

 ## Authors